 5. How are your Opals and Pearls attached to your leaves?
 Will they fall off?

-No, they will not fall off.
-The opals and pearls are securely attached to the leaves with a strong two-part German epoxy adhesive made for this type of jewellery application.
-We ensure the right amount of glue is mixed and carefully applied to each individual sized leaf and gem.
+Don't worry, our opals and pearls are securely attached to the leaves with a two-part German epoxy adhesive, specially made for this type of jewellery application.
+You can enjoy your jewellery without fear of losing any precious stones.

 6. How do you care for the jewellery?